Beth Israel Synagogue (Hamilton, Ohio)

-Beth Israel Synagogue (בית ישראל) is a synagogue located at 50 North 6th Street in Hamilton, Ohio.
+Beth Israel Synagogue (בית ישראל) is a Conservative synagogue located at 50 North 6th Street in Hamilton, Ohio, in the United States.
 It was founded in 1901 as an Orthodox alternative to Hamilton's existing Reform synagogue, and completed its current building in 1931.
-It moved to the Conservative movement, and became egalitarian in the 1980s.
+The congregation moved to the Conservative movement, and became egalitarian in the 1980s.
 Eric R. Slaton became rabbi in 1999.